Phoebeoke3/habit-tracker/README.md

 ## Testing

-For testing, a unittest file has been created which can be run by running pytest from command line.
+For testing, a unittest file has been created which can be run by running pytest from the command line.

 These test covers:

--Habit creation and initialization
+- Habit creation and initialization

--Data retrieval and filtering
+- Data retrieval and filtering

--Streak tracking and calculations
+- Streak tracking and calculations

--Database operations
+- Database operations

--Analytics functionality
+- Analytics functionality

--Data sorting and organization
+- Data sorting and

--Error handling
+- Error handling

--Date/time handling
+- Date/time handling